Larisa-E/Bogsalg_db/README.md

 ## Scripts (how to run)

 1) `schema.sql` — creates tables, keys, constraints, indexes (safe to re‑run)
-2) Use the separate per‑task scripts in `tasks/` (each has a quick CHECK at the end)
+2) Use the separate per‑task scripts in `tasks 1 - 11` (each has a quick CHECK at the end)

 ## Evaluation and Design Considerations